 Step 5.
 Tell HMRC that your company is dormant

-Unless advised otherwise, HMRC will assume that your company is trading and so will be expecting you to file Company Tax Returns and make any relevant Corporation Tax payments.
-If a company fails to do so, they could find themselves penalised.
+Unless advised otherwise, HMRC will assume that your company is trading, so they will expect you to file Company Tax Returns to report your business income, expenditure, and taxable profits.
+If a company fails to file a tax return when requested to do so, it could face penalties.

 The easiest way to do so is to send HMRC a letter confirming the company’s dormancy.
 This letter will need to include the company’s name and registration number, date of incorporation, and 10-digit Unique Taxpayer Reference or UTR.

-The UTR will be mailed to your registered office by HMRC automatically, within a couple weeks of your company being formed.
-If you purchase our Reserve a Company Name Package, we’ll provide you with a pro forma letter template for you to fill out and send directly to HMRC.
+The UTR will be mailed to your registered office by HMRC automatically, usually within a couple of weeks of your company being formed.

 Maintaining your dormant company status

-Firstly, you’ll need to make sure your company continues not to carry on any type of business.
-This includes things like buying or selling goods or receiving any income.
-If you do, then your company needs to let HMRC know that it has begun trading and will therefore need to submit Company Tax Returns and pay Corporation Tax as normal.
+Firstly, you’ll need to ensure your company remains dormant – i.e., it does not conduct any type of business at any time.
+This includes activities such as buying or selling goods and receiving any income.
+If you do, then your company must tell HMRC that it has started trading.
+You will then be required to submit Company Tax Returns and pay Corporation Tax as normal.

 Failure to do so could leave you in some hot water.
 Penalties include your company being struck off by Companies House, your company could be fined and the directors could even be prosecuted.

 Finally, you may sometimes need to confirm your dormancy status with other government bodies.
 For example, the Information Commissioner’s Officer (also known as the ICO) may sometimes contact you if they believe your company is trading (and therefore may need to register for data protection purposes and pay the data protection fee).
-In this case, you just need to confirm to the ICO on their website that your company is dormant.
+In this case, you just need to confirm on the ICO’s website that your company is dormant.

 Dormant company accounts